-Elon Musk Twitter deal back on in surprise u-turn
+Elon Musk Twitter deal back on in surprise U-turn

 The surprise reversal comes just weeks before the two sides were due in court.

-Twitter, which had sued Mr Musk to force the takeover to move forward, was seen as having the better case.
+Twitter, which had sued Mr Musk to force the takeover to move forward, was seen as having the stronger case.

-In the letter, attorneys for Mr Musk said he intended to move ahead to complete the transaction, pending receipt of the financing, and asked to end the legal fight.
+In the letter, attorneys for Mr Musk said he intended to move ahead to complete the transaction, pending receipt of the financing and an end of the legal fight.

-A spokesperson for Twitter said it had received the letter and planned to close the deal.
+A spokesperson for Twitter acknowledged the firm had received the proposal, adding “the intention of the company is to close the transaction at $54.20 per share” – the price that Mr Musk promised in April.

-News that Mr Musk had proposed to honour the original agreement sent shares in the company soaring almost 13% before trading was halted.
+The apparent win for Twitter sent its shares soaring more than 20% to more than $52 apiece.
+But the value remained lower than the takeover price, a sign of lingering investor doubts the deal will go through.

-But he balked at the purchase just a few weeks later, citing concerns that the number of fake accounts on the platform was higher than Twitter claimed.
+But the billionaire, a prolific Twitter user known for his impulsive style, baulked at the purchase just a few weeks later, citing concerns that the number of fake accounts on the platform was higher than Twitter claimed.

-The back and forth came amid a sharp downturn in the value of technology stocks, including Tesla, the electric car company that Mr Musk leads and is the base of much of his fortune.
+The back-and-forth followed a sharp downturn in the value of technology stocks, including Tesla, the electric car company that Mr Musk leads and is the base of much of his fortune.

-The fight, which was scheduled to go to trial 17 October, saw the two sides face off in lengthy court filings, private messages and bitter public spats on Twitter.
+The fight, which was scheduled to go to trial on 17 October, saw the two sides face off in lengthy court filings, private messages and bitter public spats on Twitter, where Mr Musk has more than 100 million followers.

-In one such exchange, Mr Musk responded to Twitter boss Parag Agrawal with an emoji for fecal matter.
+In one such exchange, Mr Musk responded to Twitter boss Parag Agrawal with an emoji for faecal matter.

 Preparation for the trial had ensnarled many of the biggest names in tech, as lawyers for the two companies demanded communications about the deal.